heckman/photos-server/README.md

 (nor check for the presense of) the required utilities `trurl` and `greadlink`.

-## Command-line utility

-The utility `photos-cli` provides several functions to interact with Apple Photos, one of which is used by the server-response handler.

-It may be spun-off into its own project/repository at some future time.

 ## License

 This project is shared under the GNU v3.0 General Public License,